HumbertoBPF/stained-glass-recognizer-api/README.md

     </li>
 </ul>

-<p>To use your own data, follow these steps:</p>
+<p>To use your data, follow these steps:</p>

 <ul>
-    <li>Create a "db_data" folder in the root of your project.</li>
+    <li>Create a "db_data" and a "training_data" folder at the root of your project.</li>
     <li>
-        Inside this folder, create an "images" sub-folder with the stained-glass images you want to use to train the machine learning model.
+        Inside the "db_data" folder, create an "images" sub-folder with the stained-glass images you want to use to train the machine learning model.
     </li>
     <li>
         Run the "create_reference_and_training_data.py" script.
     </li>
 </ul>

-<p>At the end, you will have an "info_images.csv" file in the "db_data" folder and the
+<p>In the end, you will have an "info_images.csv" file in the "db_data" folder and the
 pre-computed HOG features a "training_data" folder.
 Notice that the info_images.csv file has only the "filename" column with data.
-It's up to you to complete the other columns with information specific to the pictures you use (however, you don't need to do it in order to make the API work).</p>
+It's up to you to complete the other columns with information specific to the pictures you use (however, you don't need to do it to make the API work).</p>